Radix-Live/Guides/Validators/README.md

 <sup>*</sup> The `stop-validator.sh` script switches the node to using the non-validator KS, but doesn't start the node itself.
 You can do it manually, or just adapt the script to your needs.

+### II.
+Validator upgrade procedure (Dockerized setup, using *radixnode*)

+##### Prerequisites
+Check the "Prerequisites" section above 👆

+##### Upgrade sequence
+0. ssh to the Validator's server.
+1. Update `radix-fullnode-compose.yml` - put updated container versions and make sure to apply other required changes (like `JAVA_OPTS: --enable-preview`).
+2. Edit `upgrade.sh` and put the same container versions there.
+3. `upgrade.sh` executes `stop-validator.sh`, so if you have updated the later - make sure that your updates don't brake anything
+4. Run `./upgrade.sh`.